clusterpedia-io/website/content/en/docs/usage/search/specified-cluster.md

 ---
-title: "Search in a specified cluster"
+title: "Search in a Specified Cluster"
 weight: 11
 ---

 In addition to searching in multiple clusters, Clusterpedia can also search for resources in a specified cluster.

-> Using [`Search Label`](../#search by metadata) or [`URL Query`](../#search by metadata) to specify a single cluster is not different from specifying a cluster in URL Path in terms of performance
+> Using [`Search Label`](../#search-by-metadata) or [`URL Query`](../#search-by-metadata) to specify a single cluster is not different from specifying a cluster in URL Path in terms of performance
 >
 > This topic focuses on specifying clusters in URL Path

-Before using kubectl in the way of specifying a cluster, you need to [configure the cluster shortcut for kubectl](../../access-clusterpedia#generate a shortcut configuration for cluster access by kubectl)
+Before using kubectl in the way of specifying a cluster, you need to [configure the cluster shortcut for kubectl](../../access-clusterpedia#configure-the-cluster-shortcut-for-kubectl)

 {{< tabs >}}